alexios-voulimeneas/alexios-voulimeneas.github.io/index.md

 ## [](#header-2)News

+**May 2025:** Vissarion Moutafis successfully defended his MSc thesis and will be joining our group as a PhD student.
+Congratulations, Vissarion!

 **March 2025:** Our paper "Divide and Conquer: Introducing Partial Multi-Variant Execution" got accepted at Euro S&P 2025.
 Congrats Jonas, Adriaan, and Stijn.

 **February 2025:** Tenure, finally—through blisters and bedrock!